brimdata/zed/docs/zed/README.md

 While each object is sorted before it is written, the collection of objects is generally not sorted.

-Each load operation creates a single commit object, which inlcudes:
+Each load operation creates a single commit object, which includes:
 * an author and message string,
 * a timestamp computed by the server, and
-* an optional metadata field of any ZSON type.
+* an optional metadata field of any Zed type expressed as a ZSON value.
-This data has the ZED type signature:
+This data has the Zed type signature:
 ```
 {
     author: string,